michael-roewin/Laravel-Product-App/readme.md

 Clone the project using:
 <code>git clone https://github.com/michael-roewin/Laravel-Product-App.git</code>

-If you are using linux, open the terminal then go to the project directory and run this commands
+If you are using linux, open the terminal then go to the project directory and run this commands<br>
-<code>chmod -R 777 bootstrap/cache/
+<code>chmod -R 777 bootstrap/cache/ <br>
-chmod -R 777 storage
+&nbsp;chmod -R 777 storage
 </code>

 You need to install composer for the libraries needed for the app.